 The philosophy of YM &YWHA of Williamsburg, Inc. Head Start directs us to provide developmentally appropriate programs and services to children while incorporating, involving and sustaining their parents/guardians as their primary caregivers and first teachers.
-YM &YWHA of Williamsburg, Inc. Head Start seeks to prepare students for later success in kindergarten and the grades and indeed throughout their whole lives; we want our students to succeed as students and as individuals in their communities YM &YWHA of Williamsburg, Inc. Head Start is intensely aware of the role that high-quality prekindergarten programs can play in facilitating student success in a standards-based educational environment.
+YM &YWHA of Williamsburg, Inc. Head Start seeks to prepare students for later success in kindergarten and the grades and indeed throughout their whole lives; we want our students to succeed as students and as individuals in their communities YM &YWHA of Williamsburg, Inc. Head Start seeks to prepare students for later success in a students to succeed as students and as individuals in their communities YM &YWHA of Williamsburg, Inc. Head Start is intensely aware of the role that high-quality prekindergarten programs can play in facilitating student success in a standards-based educational environment.
 We know that the earliest years of a child's formal education, especially for children who are at-risk due to developmental or economic reasons, are critical to developing the skills, abilities and attitudes which are the foundation of all that is to follow.
 Furthermore, we aspire to quality and are driven to create an environment which is safe, nurturing and enables each student and family to achieve at the highest levels.